 In severe cases of gynecomastia, the weight of excess breast tissue may cause the breasts to sag and stretch the areola (the dark skin surrounding the nipple).
 In these cases the position and size of the areola can be surgically improved and excess skin may be reduced (separate stage)

-Extremely large gynecomastia may require surgery akin to reduction mammoplasty (vertical short scar)
+In extreme cases gynecomastia surgery may require to reduce mammoplasty (vertical short scar)

 How is it performed?